littlelanguages/parspiler-tool-deno/README.md

-# parspiler
+# parspiler-tool-deno

-A parser of a parser generator
+A tool to produce a Deno parser from a language's lexical and grammar definition.

 ## Input Syntax